Initializing cloud disks

 Formatting, creating a file system, and writing a file (Windows)

-- Log in to the Windows CVM as the admin.
+- Log in to the Windows Instance As the admin.

-- Right click the target empty disk, and select Online.
+- (Optional) Right click the target empty disk, and select Online .

 MBR (Main Boot Record) partition format supports a maximum disk capacity of 2TB, and GPT (GUID Partition Table) partition table supports a maximum disk capacity of 18EB.
 If you need to use a disk capacity larger than 2TB, please use the GPT partition format.